Is Titanium Dioxide Dangerous?

 You may recall the term “bioaccumulation” or “biomagnification” from your environmental science class in school or from a recent complaint from your child opposing their desire to eat tuna fish.

 Bioaccumulation is the increase in concentration of a toxin in an organism received from the environment whereas biomagnification refers to the buildup of a pollutant within a food chain.
-Both problems represent a potential threat to human health and pose another risk concern regarding titanium dioxide.
+Both problems represent a potential threat to human health and pose another risk concern regarding this compound.

 Problems concerning titanium dioxide in our food supply arise from several uncertainties and studies have not been performed assessing the effects of titanium dioxide on long term human health.
-If titanium dioxide particles do in fact become biologically available to the body, researchers must seek to understand the following concerns:
+If the particles do in fact become biologically available to the body, researchers must seek to understand the following concerns: